voska/commands/README.md

 ## Overview

-This repository contains 45 specialized slash commands that extend Claude Code's capabilities.
+This repository contains 52 specialized slash commands that extend Claude Code's capabilities.
 Commands are organized into **workflows** (smart agent orchestration) and **tools** (single-purpose utilities) to provide comprehensive development automation.

+### 🤝 Works with Claude Code Subagents

+These commands are designed to work seamlessly with the [Claude Code Subagents collection](https://github.com/wshobson/agents).
+Many workflow commands orchestrate multiple specialized subagents to handle complex, multi-domain tasks.
+For the best experience, use both repositories together.

 ## Installation